The Great Fragmentation: How Growing Businesses End Up With 40+ Apps (And Zero Control)

 Image of a desktop that is shattered and broken into multiple pieces

-If you’ve ever worked in a fast-growing business, this will feel familiar.
+If you’ve ever worked in a fast-growing business, this situation will probably feel familiar.

-One minute, you’re using a small set of tools that genuinely help people get work done.
-The next, you’re juggling dozens of apps – each with its own login, subscription, and learning curve.
-Nobody quite knows who owns what, where the data lives, or which system is the source of truth.
+One minute, your team is using a small set of tools that genuinely help people get work done.
+The next, you’re juggling dozens of apps — each with its own login, subscription, and learning curve.
+Suddenly, nobody is quite sure who owns what, where key data lives, or which system is the real source of truth.

 How Does This Happen?